Skip to Content

 Despite almost non-existent gay rights in the Arab world, there does exist a local LGBTQ community fighting for recognition and acceptance

 We have traveled extensively around the Middle East as a gay couple and overall had a positive experience.
-For example, we climbed the world’s tallest building in Dubai, got lost in the rich culture of Jerusalem, wandered around the souks of Tunis, and visited stunning mosques in Abu Dhabi.
+For example, we climbed the world’s tallest building in Dubai, got lost in the rich culture of Jerusalem, wandered around the souks of Tunis, visited the impressive mosques in Abu Dhabi, and got lost in the messy cutesy streets of the Algier's Casbah in Algeria.

 In this article, we've set out the 5 most gay friendly Arab countries based on our first-hand experience and research.
 This only relates to the 22 Arab countries around the Middle East and North Africa, which are also member states of the Arab League, therefore this does not take into account Israel, Turkey, and Iran.
 Be sure to also check out our guide to what we think are the most dangerous countries for gay travelers.